-The impact of this piece of legislation is that juveniles will be taught skills to survive in the work force.
-The juvenile offenders will be given the opportunity to gain modern knowledge that wasn't maybe obtained before they entering the juvenile justice system.
-Jobs skills training programs also often decrease the status of the juvenile re offending (Schofield, 2006).
+The impact of this piece of legislation is that juveniles will be taught the skills to survive in the workforce.
+The juvenile offenders will be given the opportunity to gain modern knowledge that wasn’t maybe obtained before entering the juvenile justice system.
+Jobs skills training programs also often decrease the status of the juvenile re-offending (Schofield, 2006).
 As with any program, there needs to be an analysis of the costs and benefits.

 The cost of enacting this program will have an immediate/direct cost for the director of the school district.
-For example he will have less time to work on other school related activities because of the planning of this new program.
-This legislation will be give the school director nine new responsibilities.
-An example of long-term/direct cost would be the need for ongoing revision of the.
-Immediate/in-direct cost would be a struggle for teachers to get adjusted to the implications and requirements of the new program.
+For example, he will have less time to work on other school-related activities because of the planning of this new program.
+This legislation will give the school director nine new responsibilities.
+An example of the long-term/direct cost would be the need for ongoing revision of the.
+The immediate/in-direct cost would be a struggle for teachers to get adjusted to the implications and requirements of the new program.
 The schools would have a long-term/ indirect cost of keeping up with the necessary supplies to keep the program running.

 Impact on Vulnerable Populations